How To Save Money - Top Saving Tips

 4. Take advantage of anything that's free They say the best things in life are free.
 And you should absolutely avail of them.
 Look up free events in your local area.
 Take trips to local parks and beaches.
 Go and visit your museum on days it's free.
 Take advantage of free subscription services like Spotify, visit your local library rather than buy books or join clubs that often hold free events.

-8. Take advantage of employer pension contributions If you work for a company that matches your pension contributions — you should absolutely take them up on this offer.
+8. Take advantage of employer retirement contributions If you work for a company that matches your 401(k) contributions — you should absolutely take them up on this offer.
 You're essentially getting “free money” and in most cases doubling the amount you're saving.
 If you have a couple of pension plans lying around, you could save money by transferring them to a low fee investment provider.

-9. Reduce fees charged by your bank Bank fees might seem small, but they all add up.
-Banks have a way of slapping on fees for things like not keeping your savings account balance above a certain level.
-Be aware of the fees your bank charges and try to avoid them.
-Consider opening or moving your savings account or savings investment account to a provider that requires no account minimum balance or transfer fees.
-Your wallet will thank you for it!

 10. Save your tax refund If you have been lucky enough to get some taxes back from the government — save them rather than spend them.
 You can absolutely do without this money, you've hardly missed it over the course of the year, you won't miss it now.
 This is a quick way to save a large sum of money.